softwarecrash/Daly2MQTT/README.md

 # Known Bugs
 - MOS Switch on webinterface jumping back until new data is arrived from
+- When BMS disconnect or go sleeping it send garbage

 Based on this work, more info here: